prashantRmishra/MachineCoding/distributedCache/readme.md

-# 📄 Problem Statement: Design a Distributed Cache System
+# LLD of a Distributed Cache System

 [Same as InMemory Key value store](../InMemoryKeyValueStore/Readme.md)